ycpcs/cs320-spring2018/resources/index.md

 Git, GitHub, and eGit
 =====================
+[Free Code Camp](https://www.freecodecamp.org): Covers Git and GitHub (you need to create a free account)

 [Git Website](https://git-scm.com): Everything you ever wanted to know about Git, but were afraid to ask